-Here the object named wamp0 is created to connect to a WebSocket server running at localhost on port 8080, and it's going to work in WAMP realm "realm1".
-The remote procedures exposed by this object will start with prefix com.viinex.api.wamp0, and same it true for events published by this object.
+Here the object named wamp0 is created to connect to a WebSocket server running at localhost on port 8080, and it's going to work in WAMP realm "realm1"16.
+The remote procedures exposed by this object will start with prefix and same it true for events published by this object.
 For more details on how API and events are published please refer to chapter 5.